Fête des Vignerons: 21st century

 On 1 December 2016 the Fête des Vignerons was added to UNESCO's Representative List of the intangible cultural heritage of Humanity.
 It is the first Swiss tradition to be included.

 The twelfth Fête des Vignerons was held from 18 July to 11 August 2019.
 It was presided over by Abbot-President François Margot and was directed by Daniele Finzi Pasca.
 The music was composed by Maria Bonzanigo (musical director), Jérôme Berney and Valentin Villard, while the libretto was the work of Stéphane Blok and Blaise Hofmann.
 The scenography was by Hugo Gargiulo, Bryn Walters was the choreographer and the costumes were designed by Giovanna Buzzi.
 Among the approximately 6,000 actors and performers, there were nearly 1,000 singers (local choirs, choir-percussionists, children) conducted by Caroline Meyer and Céline Grandjean in an arena of 20,000 seats.
-The traditional song Ranz des Vaches was performed by eleven armaillis (traditional cow-herdsmen), rather than a soloist as had been done since 1889.
+"Ranz des vaches" was performed by eleven armaillis (traditional cow-herdsmen), rather than a soloist as had been done since 1889.

 The 2019 spectacle traced the activities of winegrowers through the seasons, seen through the eyes and imagination of a small girl called "petite Julie".
 The opening scene is set during the grape harvest.
 Julie's grandfather is playing cards and drinking wine outside a winegrowers' hut (locally known as a "capite").
 During the spectacle, Julie's grandfather teaches her about the mysteries of grapevines, the beauty of the landscape and the culture of wine-making.
 She repeatedly encounters the Three Doctors, clownish local worthies and experts of the Fête.
 Reality is transformed into a dreamlike fairy world through Julie's imagination and she is accompanied on her adventures by a beautiful dragonfly.